Sol Invictus (album): Background

 After an eleven-month hiatus, Faith No More played four shows in South America in November 2011.
 On the first date (November 8, 2011), the band played a "mystery song" - later confirmed as "Matador" - which led to speculation of new material.
-They played Sonisphere France on July 7, 2012.
+They continued touring in 2012, and played at Sonisphere France on July 7, 2012.
+During the 2012 tour, they began covering parts of "Et moi, et moi, et moi" by Jacques Dutronc, "Niggas in Paris" by Jay Z/Kanye West and "Never Gonna Give You Up" by Rick Astley.
+They also covered the internet meme song "Trololo", which was originally by Eduard Khil in 1976.

 In a January 2013 interview, Mike Patton suggested that the band would not remain active beyond the reunion tour, stating that "it's sort of petered out" and the band was "maybe a little too conscious for [their] own good."
 In July 2013, Billy Gould hinted the band may record new material in the future, saying "We will do something again only when all members are with the focus on that, and ready for the challenge.
 This is not the time... yet."
 On July 4, 2014, Faith No More played their first show in two years at Hyde Park in London, supporting Black Sabbath.
 At that show, Faith No More debuted two new songs "Motherfucker" and "Superhero" (also known by fans as "Leader of Men").
 On September 2, Bill Gould revealed to Rolling Stone that Faith No More had begun work on a new album.
-On February 10, 2015 the band announced the title of their new album, Sol Invictus, and was set to be released on May 19, 2015.
+On February 10, 2015 the band announced the title of their new album, Sol Invictus, and that it was set to be released on May 19, 2015.